mishkamag/TBC-x-USAID/README.md

 #### Partniors carusel section

-I have divided the partners section into 3 blocks, I have made a "carousel" and these blocks change each other both manually on "click" and automatically every 4 seconds
+I have divided the partners section into 3 blocks, I have made a "carousel" and these blocks change each other both manually on "click" and automatically every 4 seconds. **Also, when we use during responsive size, we can manage this slider without the icons, for this used "touch event"**

 ### Footer